tardate/LittleArduinoProjects/Girabot/README.md

 * [LM317 Adjustable Regulator](../Electronics101/Power317) - test and graph the adjustable voltage supply
 * [LM7805 5V Regulated Supply](../Electronics101/Power7805) - test and graph the voltage supply
 * [Zener Regulated 5V Source](../Electronics101/PowerZener) - test and graph a power supply regulated with a 1N4733 zener diode

+## Issues and Workarounds

+### Electrical Noise
+The servo motors in particular appear responsible for putting considerable noise on the power rails. the main side-effect is it's effect on the speaker circuit (the noise gets amplified as audible sound).

+Reasonable noise abatement was achieved by filtering the power supply with 10nF capacitors across the power connections to the motors and each OpAmp unit.

 ## Bells & Whistles